-Emory professor and renowned sculptor Diane Kempler, has an extensive artistic legacy.
-The New York native earned a bachelor’s degree in philosophy from Brandeis University and now works as a professor at Emory University in Atlanta, teaching ceramic sculpting.
-She was formerly a staff member at Callanwolde Arts Center in Atlanta and the Director for the Center of Puppetry Arts.
-In addition to her art background, Kempler has also studied Architecture at Harvard University and attended the Penland School in North Carolina.
-Kempler has been a practicing artist for more than 20 years and has created public art works worldwide.
+Former Emory University professor and renowned sculptor Diane Kempler, has an extensive artistic legacy.
+The New York native earned a bachelor’s degree in philosophy from Brandeis University, and was formerly both a staff member at Callanwolde Arts Center in Atlanta and the Director for the Center of Puppetry Arts.
+Additionally, Kempler studied Architecture at Harvard University and attended the Penland School in North Carolina.
+She has been a practicing artist for more than 30 years and has created public art works worldwide.
 In 2009, she received a residency for Denmark’s International Ceramic Studio; she also participated in ceramic studio residences in Hungry and France.
-Kempler has traveled to Asia, Burma and India to research hand-building pottery techniques in rural villages and was recently awarded a Fulbright scholarship to pursue this research.
+Kempler has traveled to Asia, Burma and India to research hand-building pottery techniques in rural villages and was awarded a Fulbright scholarship to pursue this research.